-A holistic guide to spring cleansing.
-Spring is a time of renewal and growth, it is also the perfect season to undergo a gentle natural detox and eliminate any toxins that can build up over the winter months to bloom in time for summer.
+Spring is a time of renewal and growth, it is also the perfect season to undergo a gentle natural detox and eliminate any toxins that can build up over the winter months.

-The body does a great job of detoxing on its own, but you can give it an extra boost by taking the load off the organs that detoxify the body such the liver, kidneys, bowel, lungs, lymph and skin by supporting and improving their function.
+The body does a great job of detoxing on its own, but you can give it an extra boost by taking a load off the organs that detoxify the body by supporting and improving their function.

 Cleanse the holistic way

 Start by marking a week in your diary where you have no functions or events that might sabotage your detox.
-Some people may experience a detox healing crisis or Herxheimer reaction in the first few days of a detox which may include headaches, cold and flu like symptoms, skin eruptions and or heightened emotions.
-The reasons is that the body’s elimination pathways become overwhelmed by the large amount of toxins being released, this puts extra pressure on the remaining detoxification organs causing a reaction.
-In some cases, there may be bacteria or yeast feeding on sugars in the diet which start to die when they are deprived of their preferred food source releasing toxins into the bloodstream.
+Some people may experience a detox healing crisis, or Herxheimer reaction in the first few days of a detox which may include headaches, skin eruptions and or heightened emotions.
+The reason is that your body’s elimination pathways become overwhelmed by the amount of toxins being released.
+This puts extra pressure on the remaining detoxification organs causing a reaction.
+In some cases, there may be bacteria or yeast feeding on sugars in your diet which start to die when they are deprived of their preferred food source, releasing toxins into the bloodstream.

 Foods to avoid during the week

-- Grains such as wheat, rye, barley, oats, spelt and rice
+Grains such as wheat, rye, barley, oats, spelt and white rice

 Foods to eat during the week

-- Include protein – Fish, lean chicken (without the skin), organic free rang eggs.
+Include protein – Fish, lean chicken (without the skin), organic free range eggs.
 Protein is an essential nutrient to help your body recover, repair and detox effectively.
-Increasing protein can also help support stress levels by stabilising blood sugar levels reducing mood swings and support proper hormone production.
+Increasing protein can also help support stress levels by stabilising blood sugar levels reducing mood swings.

-- Increase water – Aim to drink two – three litres of fluids per day.
-This will help move the lymph and support kidney detoxification.
+Increase water – Aim to drink two litres of fluids per day.
+This will help move the lymphatic system and support kidney detoxification.

-Exercise can kickstart the natural detox process as we work up a sweat, it also increases blood flow promoting better circulation.
-Avoid long training sessions during your detox it can leave you feeling faint, instead switch to a 30 minute brisk walk.
+Exercise can kickstart the natural detox process as we work up a sweat.
+Avoid long training sessions during your detox as it can leave you feeling faint, instead switch to a 30 minute brisk walk.